Skip to main content

 Your journey toward wellness is deeply personal, a path paved with the unique intricacies of your own biology.
 When you choose to engage with a wellness program, especially one that asks for health information, you are extending a measure of trust.

-Understanding how the (ADA) governs these programs is a way of honoring that trust.
+Understanding how the Americans with Disabilities Act (ADA) governs these programs is a way of honoring that trust.
 The ADA establishes a protective framework around your health data, ensuring that your participation in a wellness program is a choice, not a mandate.

-The collection of within a is not an arbitrary process.
+The collection of health data within a wellness program is not an arbitrary process.
 The ADA stipulates that such programs must be “reasonably designed to promote health or prevent disease.”
 This means that a program cannot simply exist to harvest data.

 The ADA ensures that your participation in a wellness program and the sharing of your health data is a voluntary and protected choice.